-Enter the Campbell’s Soup Company, who had their own kitchen in Camden, New Jersey, dedicated to pumping out these recipe pamphlets.
-The infamous green bean casserole was created in 1955 by Dorcas Reilly, a home economist who worked at the Campbell’s kitchen.
-Campbell’s Cream of Mushroom variety was widely used as a casserole filler in the Midwest, but no one had thought to add frozen green beans until Reilly came along.
+Enter the Campbell’s Soup Company, who had its own kitchen in New Jersey dedicated to producing recipe pamphlets.
+The infamous green bean casserole was created in 1955 by Dorcas Reilly who worked at the Campbell’s kitchen.
+Campbell’s Cream of Mushroom was frequently used for casseroles, but nobody thought to add green beans until Reilly’s suggestion.

 Originally called “Green Bean Bake,” Dorcas’ dish quickly became a popular holiday menu item.
-This traditional dish was made with minimal ingredients that were almost always on hand, making it the perfect recipe for post-War America, when cheap, fuss-free cooking was all the rage.
+This traditional dish was made with minimal ingredients that were usually on hand.
+This made green bean casserole the perfect recipe for post-War America, when cheap, fuss-free cooking was all the rage.

-Frozen green beans were a staple in many American homes at the time, thanks to Clarence Birdseye, who made frozen foods widely available in the 1930s.
-Birdseye successfully marketed frozen vegetables as a better alternative to canned, and enticed grocery stores to carry his frozen veggies by offering them free freezers.
+Thanks to Clarence Birdseye, the first person to commercialize frozen foods in the 1930s, frozen green beans were an American dinnertime staple.
+Birdseye successfully marketed frozen vegetables as a better alternative to canned.
+He also enticed grocery stores to carry his frozen veggies by offering them free freezers.

 The events of 2020 have highlighted the need for convenience in cooking, which is why frozen foods – and dishes made from frozen foods – promise to be a big hit at the dinner table this holiday season.
 Due to CDC guidelines restricting large gatherings, there will be smaller get-togethers, but there will also be fewer guests bringing dishes to pass – including the green bean casserole.
 That places big emphasis on the time-saving benefits of prepared frozen vegetables.

-As grocers prepare for the holiday season – and anticipate a run on frozen vegetables – now is the time to take a close look at their frozen aisles.
+As grocers prepare for the holidays, now is the time to take a look at frozen aisles.
 Those who have Retail Space Solutions SpaceGrid® II HiGlide pusher display systems in place are already at an advantage.